This post may contain affiliate links. Please read my disclosure policy.

 Transfer them to a wire rack to cool completely.

 These Lemon Almond Poppy Seed Muffins have joined my list of muffin recipes I will bake on a regular basis.
-My Spectacular Blueberry Muffins recipe is also on that list.
-They are truly spectacular!
+My Spectacular Blueberry Muffins and Bran Muffins are old family favorites that are also on that list.

 Soft, fluffy, lemon-almond perfection!
 Just as delicious first thing in the morning as they are with a hot cup of tea in the afternoon.